HarryLuoo/sp24/431/notes/part2.typ

 == Expectation and Variance
 === Expectation
-+ Exp of discrete r.v. is defined as $ E(X) = sum_k k P(X=k) $ where the sum is taken over all possible values of X. It is the weighted average of the possible values of X, where the weights are given by the probabilities.
++ Exp of discrete r.v. is defined as $ E(X) = sum_k k P(X=k) $ where the sum is taken over all possible values of X. It is the weighted average of the possible values of X, where the weights are given by the possible values.
 Expectation is a linear operator, i.e. $ E(a X + b) = a E(X) + b $ for any constants a and b.

   - exp of *Bernoulli* r.v. is $ E(X) = p $ where p is the probability of success.